sma/lox/README.md

 ## Note

-I converted this project to [NNBD](https://dart.dev/null-safety), so it requires Dart 2.10 or better.
-Run the application with `dart --enable-experiment=non-nullable bin/main.dart`.
+I converted this project to [null safety](https://dart.dev/null-safety), so it requires Dart 2.12 or better.
+Run the application with `dart bin/main.dart`.